GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/lifecycle-hooks.md

 ### `before-build` and `after-build`

+Build hooks are executed before and after each artifact is built.
+If an artifact is not built, such as happens when the image was found in the Skaffold image cache, then the build hooks will not be executed.
-Build hooks are executed if the build phase runs.
-If the resulting artifact is cached, the hooks are not executed.
-To test the build hooks, run Skaffold with `--cache-artifacts=false` option.
+To force the build hooks, run Skaffold with `--cache-artifacts=false` option.

 Example: _skaffold.yaml_ snippet
 ```yaml